 If you are looking to replicate an existing part, CB Frost can work with you to reverse engineer, offering like for like or in alternative materials.
 We understand material selection can be critical for the working applications and our technical support team will be able to help.

 In some instances, it is worth considering overseas production, this could be due to cost or quantity involved.
 CB Frost have a reliable and trusted partnerships with several suppliers built up over a 10-year period and manage the process from start to finish.

 Below is an example of the moulded rubber components manufactured

 How does compression moulding work?

 The compression moulding manufacturing process involves placing the raw compound into the moulding cavities of a pre-heated tool (see image below).
 The desired shape and size of the component will affect the shape of the tool cavity, as well as how much moulding material will be required.
 In order to ensure that the correct amount of material is used, it is weighed before being placed into the cavities of the moulding tool.
-Once the correct quantities of the raw material have been placed in the tool cavities, the mould will be closed and the compression moulding process can take place (see image below).
+Once the correct quantities of the raw material have been placed in the tool cavities, the mould will be closed, and the compression moulding process can take place (see image below).

-Heat and pressure is applied to the moulding, to allow the raw materials to form the desired shape.
+Heat and pressure are applied to the moulding, allowing the raw materials to form the desired shape.
 The mould remains closed until the compression mouldings have cured (set).
 The amount of time needed to complete the moulding process depends on the type of material being used, the temperature that it is moulded at, and the size of the component.

 At CB Frost we have vast experience in creating mouldings to a set specification for a range of industries.
 Our team are able to advise customers as to the best type of material to utilise for a particular project, and we aim to meet fast lead times at all times.
-For further information, please contact our team on 0121 773 8494.
+For further information, please contact our team on +44 (0)121 773 8494.